hedonhermdev/zulip-terminal/README.md

 | Run all tests | `pytest` | `pipenv run pytest` |
 | Build test coverage report | `pytest --cov-report html:cov_html --cov=./` | `pipenv run pytest --cov-report html:cov_html --cov=./` |

+Other than the ones mentioned above, pytest has a number of options you can use as described [here](https://docs.pytest.org/en/latest/usage.html).

 NOTE: The linters and pytest are run in CI (travis) when you submit a pull request (PR), and we expect them to pass before code is merged.
 Running them locally can speed your development time, but if you have troubles understanding why the linters or pytest are failing, please do push your code to a branch/PR and we can discuss the problems in the PR or on chat.zulip.org.

 NOTE: The lint script runs a number of separate linters to simplify the development workflow, but each individual linter can be run separately if you find this useful.